Google Workspace : Collaboration + productivity apps

 There are many different office software suites but Google Workspace formerly known as G Suite remains the original cloud one and one of the best business office suites, offering a huge range of features and functionality that rivals can't match.

-The best free software for SMB's makes it simple and easy to manage routine office admin tasks, in the most cost-effective way.
+The best free software for SMB's makes it simple and easy to manage everyday business admin in a cost-effective manner.

 This is important because setting up a small business is hard enough without the extra costs associated with modern software licenses.
 Some business owners will aim to limit the software they use precisely to avoid these costs, but doing so doesn't mean to say you have to miss out.